M-DinhHoangViet/Lichess-Bot/README.md

 # Overview

-**LichessBOT-Việt** is a bot for Lichess.
+**Lichess-Bot** is a bot for Lichess.
 It connects any [UCI](https://backscattering.de/chess/uci/) engine with the [Lichess Bot API](https://lichess.org/api#tag/Bot).

 It has a customizable support of Polyglot opening books, a variety of supported online opening books and an online endgame tablebase.
 It can query local Syzygy and Gaviota endgame tablebases.

-In addition, LichessBOT-Việt can autonomously challenge other bots in any variants.
+In addition, Lichess-Bot can autonomously challenge other bots in any variants.
 It optionally supports two separate engines, one for standard chess and chess960 and one for Lichess chess variants.

 # How to install

 - **NOTE: Only Python 3.10 or later is supported!**
-- Download the repo into LichessBOT-Việt directory: `https://github.com/M-DinhHoangViet/LichessBOT-Viet.git`
+- Download the repo into Lichess-Bot directory: `https://github.com/M-DinhHoangViet/Lichess-Bot.git`
-- Navigate to the directory in cmd/Terminal: `cd LichessBot-Viet`
+- Navigate to the directory in cmd/Terminal: `cd Lichess-Bot`
-- Copy `config.yml.default` to `config.yml`

 Install all requirements:
 ```bash